Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 \subsection{Multisite Distributionally Robust Estimation Framework}

 We develop a methodology that leverages the availability of multiple source sites and achieves good overall prediction accuracy of heterogeneous treatment effects across a wide range of target populations.
+Here, we focus on the squared-loss setting, in which the corresponding oracle predictor is the target CATE.
+Thus, we seek a robust CATE model.
+Because the covariate distribution across the target population is assumed to be known, the main uncertainty concerns the conditional potential outcome distribution given $\X$ (i.e., $Y(1) - Y(0) \mid \X$).
+With some abuse of terminology, we refer to this as the `target distribution' of interest.

-Specifically, we consider an {\it uncertainty set} of all plausible target distributions that are related to source site distributions.
-While the covariate distribution of this target population is assumed to be identifiable, we impose only a mild restriction on the unknown distribution of the heterogeneous treatment effect, $Y(1) - Y(0) \mid \X$.
-Specifically, we assume that the CATE function for the target population $\tau_Q(\cdot)$ can be expressed as a convex combination of the source site CATE functions, $\{\tau^{(s)}(\cdot)\}_{s=1}^S$.
+Our method therefore considers an {\it uncertainty set} of plausible target distributions that are related to the source-site distributions.
+Concretely, we impose a mild restriction on the unknown target CATE function by assuming that $\tau_Q(\cdot)$ can be expressed as a convex combination of the source-site CATE functions, $\{\tau^{(s)}(\cdot)\}_{s=1}^S$.
 The formal definition of this multisite uncertainty set is given here. \begin{definition}[Multisite Uncertainty Set] Define the uncertainty set $\mathcal{C}\left(Q_{\X}\right)$ as:

 where $\Delta_{S-1}=\left\{\q \in \mathbb{R}^S \mid \sum_{s=1}^S q_s=1, \min_s q_s \geq 0\right\}$ denotes the $(S-1)$-dimensional simplex. \end{definition}

 The uncertainty set restricts the class of joint distributions over $(Y(1),Y(0),\X)$ to which the target population belongs.
 In particular, we formulate this constraint only on the CATE model $\tau_Q(\cdot)$ rather than directly restricting the entire conditional distribution of potential outcomes $Q_{(Y(1), Y(0))\mid \X}$.
 Thus, our multisite uncertainty set spans the entire convex hull of the source CATE functions, ensuring that it is large enough to accommodate a wide range of discrepancies between the target and each source distribution, while avoiding being overly conservative.